Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication

 \subsection{Semantic Encoder and Decoder}

-In the proposed system, users with various types and modalities of sources are considered to be served by BS.
-Therefore, different semantic codecs have to be designed and deployed on users' devices.
-We use the GAN-based semantic image codec (LSCI)\cite{lsci} for processing image-type sources, the base model of LSCI can be denoted as $\boldsymbol{\varepsilon}^{I}(\boldsymbol{\theta}_{\boldsymbol{\varepsilon}}^{I})$, with $\boldsymbol{\theta}_{\boldsymbol{\varepsilon}}^{I}$ representing the set of trainable parameters in the model.
-And it is composed of three parts: the encoder $\boldsymbol{\varepsilon}^{I,enc}$, generator $\boldsymbol{\varepsilon}^{I, dec}$ and the discriminator $\boldsymbol{\varepsilon}^{I, dis}$.
-During the forward propagation, the input images go through a series of convolution layers and output a latent feature vector.
+In the proposed system, users with various types and modalities of sources are considered to be served by the BS.
+Therefore, various semantic codecs have to be designed and deployed on the users' devices.
+We use the GAN-based semantic image codec (LSCI)\cite{lsci} for processing image-type sources.
+The base model for LSCI can be denoted as $\boldsymbol{\varepsilon}^{I}(\boldsymbol{\theta}_{\boldsymbol{\varepsilon}}^{I})$, with $\boldsymbol{\theta}_{\boldsymbol{\varepsilon}}^{I}$ representing the set of trainable parameters in the model, which is composed of three parts: the encoder $\boldsymbol{\varepsilon}^{I,enc}$, generator $\boldsymbol{\varepsilon}^{I, dec}$ and the discriminator $\boldsymbol{\varepsilon}^{I, dis}$.
+During the forward propagation, the input images will go through a series of convolution layers and output a latent feature vector.
 The number of output channels in the last convolution layer controls the image compression ratio (Cr).
 After going through a number of operations and being transmitted over the wireless channel, the feature matrix is fed into the generator for reconstructing the original image.
 The discriminator $\boldsymbol{\varepsilon}^{I, dis}$ is used only for training and seeks to distinguish the original and reconstructed image.